Twometer/NeonRacer/src/README.md

 4. Create a run configuration that executes the tasks `build execute`

+Be sure to check the `Create directories for empty content roots automatically` box because it is annoying to create the directories yourself.

 **NOTE: Please submit code changes using pull requests, and do not commit directly into the master branch.**